modrinth/docs/docs/faq/app.md

 This error can show as a result of a corrupted instance installation.
 First, locate and delete the `.jar` file it tells you has the issue.
 Then, [repair the instance](#repair).

+### Why can't I launch Forge 1.6.4 (or older)? {#old-forge}

+Due to technical restrictions, the Modrinth App does not currently support Forge installations on versions 1.5 through 1.6.4.
+This is a known issue, and we are working on fixing it.

 ## Account-related questions

 ### Why am I getting an error saying my account is underage? {#underage}